Earthquake Barbarian Endgame Build Guide

 - As gear is upgraded to Ancestral and more masterworking levels and Paragon points are unlocked, we can focus on replacing Armor and Resistance rolls with more desirable stats; however, staying capped at 1,000 Armor and 70% for all Resistances should always remain a priority for the current difficulty level.

 - Ugly Bastard Helm is an incredibly strong item that gives some damage reduction from ranks of Aggressive Resistance, as well as a hefty damage multiplier via its Unique effect.
-The Wrath of the Berserker Cooldown Reduction can be completely ignored; even though this is a wasted stat, everything else is too good to pass up.
+The Wrath of the Berserker Cooldown Reduction is the icing on the cake.

 - Mantle of Mountain's Fury turns our Hammer of the Ancients into a detonation device and allows us to lean into the "HotaQuake" style of play.
 Once this item is acquired, the priority becomes blowing up our active Earthquakes for huge bursts of explosive damage.